carpentries/lesson-example/_episodes/03-organization.md

 ## RMarkdown

 Episodes may also be written with [RMarkdown](https://rmarkdown.rstudio.com).
-Save RMarkdown episode files in the `_episodes_rmd` directory with a file name `NN-episode-name.Rmd` where `NN` is a pair of digits, e.g. `03-loading-data.Rmd`.
+Save RMarkdown episode files with the extension `.Rmd` in the `_episodes_rmd` directory.
-These `.Rmd` files will be converted to Markdown files and the resulting `.md` files saved to the `_episodes` directory where they will form part of the Episodes collection.
+These will be converted to Markdown files when the lesson site is built.
+The resulting `.md` files will be saved to the `_episodes` directory, where they will form part of the Episodes collection.

 See the [Using RMarkdown episode]({{ page.root }}/05-rmarkdown-example/) for more information about writing lessons with RMarkdown.